 The Onizuka Center for International Astronomy, located near the summit, is an excellent place to learn more about the history of the mountain and the work done by the observatories.

 Mauna Kea is categorized as a dormant volcano, having last erupted about 4,500 years ago.
 However, Mauna Kea is likely to erupt again someday.
 The periods between eruptions of Mauna Kea are long compared to those of the active volcanoes.

 Mauna Loa is the second youngest and second-most active volcano on the Big Island.
 It is also the largest volcano on the face of the earth.
-Extending to the northwest near Waikoloa, to the entire southwest part of the island and to the east near Hilo, Mauna Loa remains an extremely dangerous volcano which can erupt in many different directions.
+Extending to the northwest near Waikoloa, to the entire southwest part of the island, and to the east near Hilo, Mauna Loa remains an extremely dangerous volcano which can erupt in many different directions.

-It has, however, since 1949 slowed it's pace with eruptions in 1950, 1975 and 1984.
-Scientists and residents of the Big Island constantly monitor Mauna Loa in anticipation of its next eruption.
+Historically, Mauna Loa has erupted at least once in every decade of recorded Hawaiian history.
+It has, however, since 1949 slowed its pace with eruptions in 1950, 1975 and 1984.
+Scientists and residents of the Island of Hawaii constantly monitor Mauna Loa in anticipation of its next eruption.